Fabienne Rieder

-Fabienne Rieder (born October 8, 2002) is a Swiss curler from Bern.
+Fabienne Rieder (born October 8, 2002) is a Swiss curler from Matten.
 She currently plays second on Team Xenia Schwaller.
-Playing for Schwaller, Rieder won gold at the 2024 World Junior Curling Championships.
+Playing for Schwaller, Rieder won gold at the 2026 World Women's Curling Championship and the 2024 World Junior Curling Championships.

 Career

 Skipping her own team, Rieder won back-to-back bronze medals at the Swiss Junior Curling Championships in 2019 and 2020.
 With most of the 2020–21 season cancelled due to the COVID-19 pandemic, the team only played in one event, finishing 1–3 at the 2020 Women's Masters Basel.
 The following season, her team finished second at the Swiss trials for both the 2022 and 2023 World Junior Curling Championships to the Grasshopper Club Zurich led by Xenia Schwaller.
 Following the season, Rieder and teammate Selina Rychiger joined the Zurich rink at third and alternate respectively, replacing Malin Da Ros and Sarah Müller.
 The team also consisted of skip Xenia Schwaller, second Marion Wüest and lead Selina Gafner.

 Team Schwaller began competing in more women's events during the 2022–23 season while still junior eligible.
 The team played in the 2022 Women's Masters Basel where they went undefeated until the quarterfinals where they narrowly lost to the Silvana Tirinzoni rink 4–3.
 They continued their momentum into the rest of the season, going undefeated to claim the Match Town Trophy in October and the St. Galler Elite Challenge in the new year.
 They also won the OVCA U21 Junior Superspiel in Ottawa, Ontario, defeating many of the top ranked Canadian junior teams in the process.
 In February, the team represented Switzerland at the 2023 World Junior Curling Championships where they were dominant through the round robin, qualifying for the playoffs with an undefeated 9–0 record.
 In the semifinal, they faced Japan.
 After controlling most of the match, the gave up three points in the tenth end to lose 7–5.
 They could not recover in the bronze medal game, finishing fourth after an 8–5 loss to Norway.
 The next month, the team turned things around by once again going undefeated to capture the 2023 Swiss junior championship, qualifying for the 2024 World Junior Curling Championships the following season.